richieYT-wan/ADA-p4-data-story/index.md

 Most of the current popular social networks only showcase positive links.
 Think of Facebook, Instagram, Twitter, where one can like, befriend, follow, etc., but never actually "dislike".
 In real life, though, relationships can be a little more complex.
 People can dislike each other, leading to some form of *distance*, not only on a personal level but also on a group level.

 The balance between positive and negative links may both play a role in the overall structure of a network.
 More specifically, negative relationships may split the overall network.
 Think of a practical example: a group of 10 persons, say `group A`, may share something in common, such as hobbies, interests, way of thinking, etc. They become friends, and thus have `positive edges` between them.
 On the other hand, another group of friends, say `group B` think differently, and highly dislike `group A`, and thus have `negative edges` towards `group A`.
 This effectively separates the network into two, as you are less likely to be friend with someone of the other group if your group dislike their group overall.
-For the sake of the argument, although Twitter, Facebook, etc. does not allow to create negative links, groups with different views are still likely to be separated, for example due to political views, reflecting both their background (geographical as well as classical) and real life social network.
+For the sake of the argument, although Twitter, Facebook, etc. does not allow to create negative links, groups with different views are still likely to be separated, for example due to political views, reflecting both their background (social class, demographic, etc.) and real life social network (circle of friends).

 ## Dataset
 Some social medias, though, allow the formation of negative links.
 In our case, we have three datasets coming from [Stanford](https://snap.stanford.edu/data/), collected 2010.
 These are three social networks where negative edge take different forms: